A lesson learnt early on

-If Black & White photography is your thing then check out the Silver Efex Pro 2 module There are 38 presets to get you started, and then you can create your own styles from there.
+If Black & White photography is your thing, then check out the Silver Efex Pro 2 module.
+There are 38 presets to get you started, and then you can create your own styles from there.

 Any other downsides?

 Something I didn't on a 2004 trip to New York.
 I started to notice the impact of the larger file sizes and had to switch to JPEG.
-It's the only time I have switched back to JPEG.
+It's the only time I have changed back to JPEG.

-Also you'll be editing larger files, so your PC/Mac/Laptop needs plenty of memory otherwise the process can become rather painful.
+Also, you'll be editing larger files, so your PC/Mac/Laptop needs plenty of memory; otherwise, the process can become rather painful.

-So why shoot in raw?
+So why shoot in camera RAW?